AUD/USD clings to modest recovery gains, lacks follow-through

-- A recovery in the global risk sentiment helped ease the bearish pressure, at least for now.

-- Investors now look forward to the US ADP report for some short-term trading opportunities.
+- Softer Chinese inflation figures did little to provide any additional boost.

-The AUD/USD pair failed to capitalize on its Asian session recovery move from fresh three-week lows and remained well below the 0.6900 round-figure mark.
+The AUD/USD pair edged higher during the Asian session on Thursday, albeit lacked any strong follow-through and remained below the 0.6900 handle.

-The pair added to the previous session's heavy losses and lost some additional ground during the early part of Wednesday's trading action on the back of the latest escalation of geopolitical tensions in the Middle East.
+The pair stalled its recent sharp pullback from multi-month tops – levels beyond the key 0.70 psychological mark – and staged a modest recovery from three-week lows amid improving global risk sentiment.

 Technical levels to watch